Biomedical-Data-Analysis-Laboratory/diagnostic-tool-for-predicting-grade-in-bladder-cancer-patients/README.md

 #### 2.1 – Diagnostic model
 If you want to use the model from the paper, the best model (TRI<sub>WHO04</sub>-5000-AUG) can be downloaded using the link below.
 The model is too large to be uploaded to Github, hence, the external download link.

 Download the model, and put the "Coordinate_dicts_files/" and "Saved_data/" folders in the root folder of the code.
 The "Coordinate_dicts_files/" contains coordinate pickle files for all urothelium tissue in the dataset used in the paper.
-It is a private, medical dataset, and it is not possible to share online.
+Unfortunately, it is a private medical dataset, and it is not possible to share it online.
 The "Saved_data/" folder contains the model weights and necessary files to use the model.

 Link to model: